 Prop.
 1: Expand, Replace, and Build Schools

-The proposed $800M bond would maintain the current tax rate of $4.14 per $1,000 of assessed property value through a capital levy rollback, meaning homeowners would not face any increase in their property taxes.
+The proposed $800M bond would seek to maintain the current tax rate of $4.14 per $1,000 of assessed property value through a capital levy rollback, meaning homeowners would not face any increase in their property taxes.
 This solution allows the district to address immediate infrastructure needs without an additional tax burden.
 Proposition 1 would span 21 years, prioritizing expanding high school capacity and replacing outdated elementary schools.

 Proposition 1 includes seven major projects: